cdaecke/md_unreadnews/Readme.md

         </f:then>
     </f:if>

+### Cleanup task

+This extension ships a scheduler task, which allows you to remove unread information, which is older than a certain period of days.
+Activate this job, by following these steps:

+- Switch to module `Scheduler`
+- Add a new task and choose in the select field `Class` the option `Execute console commands`
+- Fill all fields like you need them and use `mdUnreadnews:cleanup: Remove old unread information` in the field `Schedulable Command.`
+- After saving the task, you will be able to fill the field `Argument: days.
+Amount of days in the past till then all unread information shall be deleted. (integer)`.
+Enter the days how long you want to keep the unread information.
+Default is 30 days.

 ## Bugs and Known Issues
 If you find a bug, it would be nice if you add an issue on [Github](https://github.com/cdaecke/md_unreadnews/issues).